mikemilano/php_osx/README.md

 ```

 ## Update Makefile
-In the `Makefile`, on the line that starts with `EXTRA_LIBS`, replace `-lssl` with `/usr/local/opt/openssl/lib/libssl.dylib` and `-lcrypto` with `/usr/local/opt/openssl/lib/libcrypto.dylib`
+In the `Makefile`, on the line that starts with `EXTRA_LIBS`

+- Remove `-lssl` and `-lcrypto`
+- Add `/usr/local/opt/openssl/lib/libssl.dylib `/usr/local/opt/openssl/lib/libcrypto.dylib`

 Note: For my latest 5.6 configuration, `-libcrypto` was displayed twice on that line.
-In this case, delete both and add the replacement once.
+In this case, remove both.

 ## Build
 ```